 Choose a Store

 This is likely to be the most difficult part of getting your disposable camera film developed.
 Luckily, you do have a few options.
-Generally speaking, camera stores, drugstores and sometimes even larger stores will offer the ability to process film.
+Generally speaking, camera stores, drugstores, and sometimes even larger retail stores will offer the ability to process film.

-Think about the stores in your area; do an internet search if you need to and make sure to contact potential options to make sure they can not only process your film but disposable film specifically.
+Think about the stores in your area, do your online search if you need to, and make sure to contact potential options to make sure they can not only process your film but also they can develop disposable films specifically.
 That way, you won’t have to leave your home just to find a place can’t do what you need.

 Wait for the Processing

 After you’ve taken your film to the store, you’ll likely need to wait.
+Patience is a virtue in your life!
 In some places, you may be able to get your prints in an hour or later that same day.
 Meanwhile, in others, you may need to wait anywhere from a week to ten days for the film to be finished.

 Typically, the store will contact you when the film is ready.
 However, just like when you mail it in, if you’re beginning to feel concern about the wait time then feel free to give the store a call to check in on your order.